Facebook Cover Photo Resizer

 Mobile interfaces often trim side or vertical regions differently from desktop layouts.
 Keeping important text and logos near the center safe area allows your cover to remain readable, even when Facebook applies device-specific framing and.

 Use short, high-contrast messaging instead of dense paragraphs.
-A banner is a quick visual statement, so limiting text improves clarity and reduces compression artifacts around letters.
+A cover photo is a quick visual statement, so limiting text improves clarity and reduces compression artifacts around letters.
 Keep supporting details in your pinned post or page.

 PNG is often better for clean typography and flat colors, while JPG can reduce file size significantly for photo-heavy artwork.
 Export both and compare in live preview, because final clarity depends on gradient use, detail density, and Facebook.